dOrgTech/migration/README.md

 ### Commands

+- `cleandb` - rm the existing local db.
-- `ganache` - run a fresh ganache instance.
+- `ganache` - run a ganache instance with local db.
 - `migrate ...` - run migration (same arguments as cli)
 - `docker:build` - build the docker image from current directory (make sure all to migrate on a fresh ganache beforehand)